 My chickens are production reds?

 Different breeds lay different colors.
 Yes, they are safe to eat and much better tasting than store bought.
 My son's friends always loved having bright yellow scrambled eggs at our house when they stayed over.
-"Farm" eggs have a much brighter yellow yolk than "store" bought eggs.

 The Aracana, also known in the USA as a South American Rumpless, is a breed of CHICKEN originating in Chile.
 The Araucana is often confused with other fowl, especially the Ameraucana and Easter Egger chickens, but has several unusual characteristics which distinguish it.
 They lay blue or greenish blue eggs, have feather tufts near their ears, and a tail.